Collections and objects

 Collections

-Due to its long history, the water authority an extensive and old archive.
+Due to its long history, the water authority has an extensive and old archive.
 The oldest archive document dates from before 1634.
 The archives contain minutes, maps, images, and more.
 For insight into the archives, please contact the Groninger Archives (www.groningerarchieven.nl).

 Maps